 - To rasterize an entire table, choose Item > Modify and check Convert Table to Graphic on Export.
-For information on the options in this tab, see "Working with graphic elements" earlier in this chapter. - To rasterize a single cell, select the cell with the Content tool; choose Item > Modify; click the Cells tab; and check Convert Cell to Graphic on Export.
+For information on the options in this tab, see "Working with graphic elements" earlier in this chapter. - To rasterize a single cell, select the cell with a Content tool I G; choose Item > Modify; click the Cells tab; and check Convert Cell to Graphic on Export.